 where $J_0(x)$ is the zeroth order Bessel function of the first kind, $\theta_t$ and $\phi_t$ define the direction of the velocity kick relative to the trap axis, $\omega_x$ and $\omega_y$ are the trap frequencies in the radial direction, $k_L$ the laser wavenumber, and $v$ is the recoil velocity of the ion.
 This assumes the trap frequencies are such that combinations of sidebands will not be near resonant with the transition i.e. there are no integers $n,m$ with $n \omega_x+m\omega_y\approx0$ to within the frequency resolution the clock laser $\pi$-pulse provides.
 It is readily shown that this leads to a Ramsey signal given by

 where $\phi_1$ is a phase shift from the collision dynamics and $\phi_2$ is the phase shift from the SODS.
 The latter is given by

-where $\omega_0$ is the clock angular frequency and $\tau$ is the time at which the collision occurs relative to the first Ramsey pulse.
+where $\tau$ is the time at which the collision occurs relative to the first Ramsey pulse, $\omega_0$ is the clock angular frequency, and $\omega_2$ is the angular frequency shift of the clock transition due to the SODS.
 Averaging the cos term over $\tau$ with an exponential distribution $\Gamma e^{-\Gamma \tau}$ gives

 where

 and